LowriWilliams/LowriWilliams/README.md

 My interests revolve around nautral language processing, text mining, and sentiment analysis.
 I occasionally blog about my personal projects and use my Github to repo them.
 Check out my articles on Medium.

-Find me on Twitter or on Codementor where I help mentees with their coding problems.

 I mainly code in Python 🐍